FAQs

 Importantly, this doesn’t mean we don’t recover other kinds of food, just that we take special care to recover as much fresh, wholesome food as possible.

-In both the UN’s Sustainable Development Goals and the 2024 White House Strategy for Reducing Food Loss and Waste, food recovery is cited as an important tool we have to keep good food from going to waste while, at the same time, tackling hunger and the climate emergency and benefiting the local economy by keeping the value in food.
+In both the UN’s Sustainable Development Goals,the 2024 White House Strategy for Reducing Food Loss and Waste, and our own state’s Commercial Food Materials Disposal Ban, food recovery is cited as an important tool we have to keep good food from going to waste while, at the same time, tackling hunger and the climate emergency and benefiting the local economy by keeping the value in food.
 Learn more on our Impact page.

 Something Else?